Server Message Block: Features

 Server Message Block (SMB) enables file sharing, printer sharing, network browsing, and inter-process communication (through named pipes) over a computer network.
 SMB serves as the basis for Microsoft's Distributed File System implementation.

 SMB relies on the TCP and IP protocols for transport.
-This combination potentially allows file sharing over complex, interconnected networks, including the public Internet.
+This combination allows file sharing over complex, interconnected networks, including the public Internet.
 The SMB server component uses TCP port 445.
 SMB originally operated on NetBIOS over IEEE 802.2 - NetBIOS Frames or NBF - and over IPX/SPX, and later on NetBIOS over TCP/IP (NetBT), but Microsoft has since deprecated these protocols.
 On NetBT, the server component uses three TCP or UDP ports: 137 (NETBIOS Name Service), 138 (NETBIOS Datagram Service), and 139 (NETBIOS Session Service).

-In Microsoft Windows, two vaguely named Windows services implement SMB.
+In Microsoft Windows, two Windows services implement SMB.
 The "Server" service (ID: LanmanServer) is in charge of serving shared resources.
 The "Workstation" service (ID: LanmanWorkstation) maintains the computer name and helps access shared resources on other computers.
 SMB uses the Kerberos protocol to authenticate users against Active Directory on Windows domain networks.
 On simpler, peer-to-peer networks, SMB uses the NTLM protocol.

 Windows NT 4.0 SP3 and later can digitally sign SMB messages to prevent some man-in-the-middle attacks.
 SMB signing may be configured individually for incoming SMB connections (by the "LanmanServer" service) and outgoing SMB connections (by the "LanmanWorkstation" service).
 The default setting for Windows domain controllers running Windows Server 2003 and later is to not allow unsigned incoming connections.
 As such, earlier versions of Windows that do not support SMB signing from the get-go (including Windows 9x) cannot connect to a Windows Server 2003 domain controller.

 SMB supports opportunistic locking (see below) on files in order to improve performance.
 Opportunistic locking support has changed with each Windows Server release.